-Deadline for receipt of tender submissions: Sunday 4th September 2022 REAL may invite the tenderer to present their proposal during w/c 3rd October 2022 at REAL offices.

-Tenderers receive written notification of REAL's decision: Wednesday 12th October 2022.
-REAL reserve the right to change the timetable.
+- Deadline for receipt of tender submissions: Thursday 31st of July (2 months after publication of TID) - REAL may invite the tenderer to present their proposal in September and October at REAL offices. - Tenderers receive written notification of REAL's decision: Friday 7th November 2025 REAL reserves the right to change the timetable.